kwabsntim/timeline/README.md

 ## Overview

 Timeline API is a backend service that allows users to create and manage timeline wraps containing media files.
-Each wrap can contain up to 9 media files (images, videos, audio) and provides a simple way to organize and retrieve timeline content.
+Each wrap can contain up to 12 media files representing photos taken throughout each month of the year, providing a yearly timeline of memories.

 ## Current State